saymrwulf/tensorflow/notes.md

-2017-12-13T08:03:00 - Refactor for clarity, might break a few tests though (tensorflow) 2017-12-13T23:13:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2017-12-13T22:56:00 - Late-night bugfix on financial RL environment (tensorflow)
+2017-12-13T08:03:00 - Refactor for clarity, might break a few tests though (tensorflow) 2017-12-13T23:13:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2017-12-13T22:56:00 - Late-night bugfix on financial RL environment (tensorflow) 2017-12-13T18:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)